Digital-Grinnell/dlad-blog/content/posts/121-New-Oral-History-Transcription-Workflow.md

 ### InqScribe IOH Transcription Workflow

-A detailed description of the workflow intended for use with *OHScribe!* is provided in our [WORKFLOW.md](https://github.com/DigitalGrinnell/OHScribe/blob/master/WORKFLOW.md) document.
+A detailed description of the workflow intended for use with *OHScribe!* is provided in our [WORKFLOW.md](https://github.com/DigitalGrinnell/OHScribe/blob/main/WORKFLOW.md) document.

 ### Workflow Output

 The workflow documented in the aforementioned *WORKFLOW.md* should produce an XML formatted transcript which resembles the structure of the following example.

+{{% box %}}
+Note that a sample of transcript XML, suitable for testing, now exists in the _OHScribe!_ codebase at https://github.com/DigitalGrinnell/OHScribe/blob/reclaim/test/sample-from-InqScribe.xml.
+{{% /box %}}

 ~~~
  <transcript>